csirtgadgets/krenk-protocol/README.md

 ### ExpirationTime
 Zero or one.
 TIMESTAMP.
 A timestamp that represents when the data marking expires.

+The Krenk class has six attributes:

+### version
+Required.
+REAL.
+The specification version number to which this Envelope conforms.

+### lang
+Required.
+ENUM.
+A valid language code per RFC [4646](http://tools.ietf.org/html/rfc4646).

 ### tlp
 Required.
 ENUM.
 This attribute indicates disclosure guidelines to which the sender expects the recipient to adhere for the information represented in this class and its children.
 This guideline provides no security since there are no specified technical means to ensure that the recipient of the document handles the information as the sender requested.